hadley/adv-r/Special-environments.md

 # Special environments

 R's lexical scoping rules, ability to capture expressions without evaluating them and first-class environments make it an excellent environment for designing special environments that allow you to create domain specific languages (DSLs).

 In this chapter, we'll explore evaluating code in environments that are simple modifications of the usual computational environment in R, working our way up to evaluations that completely redefine ordinary function semantics in R.

 * Evaluate code in a special context: `local`, `capture.output`, `with_*`

-* Supply an expression instead of a function: `curve` ( Anaphoric functions), anaphoric if, http://www.arcfn.com/doc/anaphoric.html, http://www.perlmonks.org/index.pl?node_id=666047
+* Supply an expression instead of a function: `curve`

 * Combine evaluation with extra processing: `test_that`, `assert_that`

-* Create a full-blown DSL: `html`, `plotmath`, `deriv`, parseNamespace, sql
+* Create a full-blown DSL: `html`, `plotmath`, `deriv`, `parseNamespace`, `sql`

 ## Evaluate code in a special context